William Rosbotham

 William John Greer Rosbotham (1909 - date of death unknown), was a Northern Ireland international lawn bowler.

-Bowls career
+Biography

+Rosbotham was a civil servant by trade and lived at Loughall House in Loughgall, County Armagh.

-He won a gold medal in the pairs at the 1954 British Empire and Commonwealth Games in Vancouver, with Percy Watson.
+He represented the 1954 Northern Irish team and won a gold medal in the pairs event at the 1954 British Empire and Commonwealth Games in Vancouver, with Percy Watson.
+After the games he was given a civic reception by the Lord and Mayor and Lady Mayoress at the Belfast City Hall.

 He was the 1973 Northern Ireland singles champion.

-Personal life

-He was a civil servant by trade and lived in Loughgall, County Armagh.